How to Fix Audio Renderer Error on YouTube

 2. Replug Audio Devices

 After restarting your computer, the next most basic solution is to replug your audio devices.
-This means that whether you are using a USB headphone, jack, or a wireless one, simply unplug them, wait for a few seconds, and plug them back in again.
-Once that’s done try restarting your computer and going back on YouTube to see if the issue pops up again.
+Whether you are using USB headphones, a jack, or a wireless device, simply unplug them, wait for a few seconds, and plug them back in again.
+Once that’s done, try restarting your computer and returning to YouTube to see if the issue reappears.

 3. Clean Browser Cache and Cookies

-As most users use YouTube on a dedicated browser, it could be that the browser is what’s causing this issue.
-To get rid of that doubt, we suggest clearing the browser cache and cookies as this could potentially remove corrupted or outdated data.
-Although cache and cookies make your browsing experience a lot snappier, they are quite common culprits in a lot of computer problems.
+As most users access YouTube through a dedicated browser, it’s possible that the browser is the source of this issue.
+To eliminate that doubt, we suggest clearing the browser cache and cookies as this can potentially remove corrupted or outdated data.
+Although cache and cookies can make your browsing experience faster, they are often culprits in many computer problems.

-- Open up Google Chrome and click on the three vertical dots at the top right.
+- Open Google Chrome and click on the three vertical dots at the top right.

 Click on the three dots - From here, look for the Clear Browsing Data option and click on it.